bmatcuk/brunch-static/README.md

 3. brunch-static will handle dependencies for interconnected files.
 Brunch won't handle dependencies since we aren't writing anything to the template file, so we need to do that ourselves.

 ### Processors
 Processors are kind of similar to Brunch plugins theselves: an object that has certain members and methods.
-It's recommended that you export a simple function from your processor instead of an object (that needs to be new'd) to make things easier for people using your processor.
-Your function can, of course, `new` an object if that's how you'd like to implement it:
+It's recommended that your project follows the naming scheme: `whatever-brunch-static` to make it easy to find in npm.

 ```javascript
 var MyStaticProcessor = function(config) { ... };